KAIT-HEMS/node-picogw/README.md

 [PicoGW](https://github.com/KAIT-HEMS/node-picogw) is a [Home Automation](https://en.wikipedia.org/wiki/Home_automation) and [Building Automation](https://en.wikipedia.org/wiki/Building_automation) devices gateway server, developed by [Kanagawa Institute of Technology, Smart House Research Center](http://sh-center.org/en/), released under [MIT license](https://opensource.org/licenses/mit-license.php).
 PicoGW converts protocols between device-specific ones and our REST/WebSocket API.

-Since this is implemented by simple node.js, it works on various unix-based platforms including Linux, MacOS, Windows (using Bash on Ubuntu on Windows), Android (using [Termux](https://play.google.com/store/apps/details?id=com.termux)).
+Since this is implemented by simple node.js, it works on various unix-based platforms including Linux, MacOS, Windows (using Bash on Ubuntu on Windows), Android (using [Termux](https://play.google.com/store/apps/details?id=com.termux)), and FreeBSD.

 <font color='red'>The [old repository](https://github.com/KAIT-HEMS/PicoGW) will remain public for a while, but not actively maintained any more.
 It will be deleted soon.</font>